Windows Photo Gallery

-Windows Photo Gallery (formerly known as Windows Live Photo Gallery) is a discontinued image organizer, photo editor and photo sharing program.
+Windows Photo Gallery (known as Windows Live Photo Gallery from 2007-2011) is a discontinued image viewer and image organizer by Microsoft for its Windows operating system.
 It is a part of Microsoft's Windows Essentials software suite.

 Key features included photo management with tagging and metadata support, basic photo editing capabilities, and integration with online services such as OneDrive, Flickr, and Facebook for easy sharing.

 The product has been unavailable for download since January 10, 2017, as the Windows Essentials line of products have been discontinued.

 Features

 Windows Photo Gallery provides management, tagging, and searching capabilities for digital photos.
 It provides an image viewer that can replace the default OS image viewer, and a photo import tool that can be used to acquire photos from a camera or other removable media.
 Windows Photo Gallery also allows sharing of photos by uploading them to OneDrive, Windows Live Groups, Flickr and Facebook.

 Photo management

 Windows Photo Gallery provides the ability to organize digital photo collection in its Gallery view, by adding titles, rating, captions, and custom metadata tags to photos.
 There is also limited support for tagging and managing video files, though not editing them.

 Windows Photo Gallery uses the concept of hierarchical tagging (e.g. People/Jim, Places/Paris) to organise photos.
 Deleting a tag from Windows Photo Gallery will also remove it from all photos in the utility.
 Adobe Systems's Extensible Metadata Platform (XMP) metadata standard, a descendant of the ubiquitous Exif standard which almost all digital cameras currently support, is also supported.
 This allows for data such as the tags to be stored and edited much more efficiently than EXIF or IPTC.

 Since Windows Live Photo Gallery 2011, geotagging and people tagging (with facial detection and recognition) is also supported.
 For some supported image file types, People Tags can be read and saved using the Microsoft People Tag XMP Schema.